-- 76. In line with planning guidance now outlined in the National Planning Policy Framework (NPPF) development should take account of the value of ecosystem services and enhance ecological networks. - 77.
-A landscape scheme could be produced for the site which incorporates only native species, or those non-natives that have a benefit to local wildlife, i.e. berry bearing or nectar rich. - 78.
+- 87. In line with planning guidance now outlined in the National Planning Policy Framework (NPPF) development should take account of the value of ecosystem services and enhance ecological networks. - 88.
+A landscape scheme could be produced for the site which incorporates only native species, or those non-natives that have a benefit to local wildlife, i.e. berry bearing or nectar rich.
+Night scented flowers and shrubs would attract nocturnal invertebrate which would then benefit bats. - 89.
 The site could be enhanced in terms of providing roosting opportunities for bats.
-Up to 5 features providing artificial bat roosting could be incorporated into the southeast and south-western facing elevations of new builds. - 79.
+Up to 5 features providing artificial bat roosting could be incorporated into the southeast and south-western facing elevations of new builds. - 90.
 Similarly the site could be enhanced for nesting birds by erecting up to 5 artificial bird boxes in suitable locations on some of the new builds.